In This Section

 Vice President, Research and Economics

-Woodwell joined MBA in 2004 from Fannie Mae's multifamily group, where he was responsible for multifamily data initiatives.
+Jamie joined MBA in 2004 from Fannie Mae, where he was responsible for multifamily data initiatives.
 He has also served as senior director of business development at CapitalThinking in New York, research director at the WMF Group in Virginia, and research manager at the National League of Cities in Washington, D.C.